 Title - Vehicles (cars, trucks, etc.) and utility/vessel trailers must have a Florida Title as proof of ownership.
-There are some exceptions: mopeds, motorized bicycles and trailers weighing less than 2,000 pounds do not require a title.
+There are some exceptions: mopeds, motorized bicycles and trailers weighing 1,999 pounds or less (empty weight) do not require a title.
 Titles may be held in paper form or electronically in the database of the Florida DHSMV (Department of Highway Safety & Motor Vehicles).

 Registration - Utility/vessel trailers and all vehicles (except motorized bicycles) must have a Florida registration which consists of the below.
 A registration can be renewed up to 3 months in advance of expiry.

 Biennial Registration - If renewing biennially, registration fees are doubled.
 Note: if the vehicle/trailer is sold - refunds are not permitted.
 If the biennial registration is still valid, a credit may be allowed if purchasing another license plate.
 A license plate with a biennial registration may also be transferred to another vehicle owned by the same person.